Alasdair Roberts (musician)

 Alasdair Roberts (born 8 August 1977) is a Scottish folk musician.
 He released a number of albums under the name Appendix Out and, following the 2001 album The Night Is Advancing, under his own name.
 Roberts is also known for his frequent collaborations with other musicians and writers, as well as for being a member of the folk supergroup The Furrow Collective.

 Early life

-Roberts was born in Swabia, Germany, the son of former folk guitarist (and partner of Dougie MacLean) Alan Roberts (1946–2001) and his German wife Annegret.
+Roberts was born in Geislingen an der Steige, Germany, the son of former folk guitarist (and partner of Dougie MacLean) Alan Roberts (1946–2001) and his German wife Annegret.
 He has two sisters.
 He was raised in Kilmahog, a hamlet close to the small town of Callander, near Stirling in central Scotland, where he started playing the guitar and writing music.
 He has long been based in Glasgow.

 Appendix Out

 In 1994 Alasdair Roberts formed Appendix Out with school friends Dave Elcock and Kenny McBride and started playing small venues.
 Roberts was also a classmate of Ladytron's Helen Marnie.
 While attending a Will Oldham concert in 1995, he offered a demo tape to the American singer, and a contract with US label Drag City soon followed.
 The band's first release was a double A-side single, "Pissed With You/Ice Age", and the band released its first album around a year later.

 Between 1997 and 2001, Appendix Out released three albums, two EPs and some limited-edition recordings that were never widely distributed.
 They recorded a session for John Peel's BBC radio show in 2001.
 The line up of the band changed frequently, with Roberts the only constant member.